Moms have to deal with all kinds of advice when it comes to being a parent.

 When we think of pregnancy and childbirth, we associate it with some form of pain.
 This is often thought of as a rite of passage and many mothers spend a lot of time preparing for it.
 But in some cases, the pain of childbirth can trigger unexpected feelings and suppressed memories.

 This trigger can be especially difficult to avoid due to the fact that pain comes in so many different forms.
 Identifying that pain is a trigger is a good first step.
-Experiment with different pain treatment options and try to deal with the root cause of any chronic pain, in order to avoid being triggered long term.
+Experiment with different pain treatment options, such as CBD oil, and try to deal with the root cause of any chronic pain, in order to avoid being triggered long term.